hacks/mentors/README.md

 # Mentors List for NU Hacks

 The idea for this project is to make it easy for freshmen/underclassmen to find upperclassmen and get help on a project or seek mentorship.
 Please add yourself if you wouldn't mind helping out some nerdy baby huskies.

-(And you really shouldn't, because after all, we're CCIS, and we family.)

 If you haven't hacked at Hacks before, we ask that you show up and interact with members at an IRL meeting before adding yourself here.